PLP-WebTechnologies/feb-2025-final-project-and-deployment-victor-busami/README.md

 - Gained experience with responsive layout using media queries.
 - Improved skills in structuring clean and semantic HTML.
 - Strengthened understanding of DOM manipulation in JavaScript.
-- Learned how to deploy and troubleshoot deployment on [hosting platform].
+- Learned how to deploy and troubleshoot deployment on [github pages].

 ---